-- Notice period is likely to be longer for locations than for - Availability of a full-fledged alternative; - Reasonable migration period for a switch of wholesale will also be available the reasonable notice period will be shorter than in a scenario where the NGA-access product will be available at a different access location where competitors do not yet have a physical presence.
+Notice period is likely to be longer for locations than for

+- access products/technologies as a new access product may be available at the same location; - Availability of a full-fledged alternative; - Reasonable migration period for a switch of wholesale products.
+If a legacy access product will be phased out at an access location at which the NGA access product will also be available the reasonable notice period will be shorter than in a scenario where the NGA-access product will be available at a different access location, where competitors do not yet have a physical presence.